-5. While your jobs are running, you can prepare your ligand modifications with the "Add Ligand Modifications" button.
+4. You can now prepare your ligand modifications with the "Add Ligand Modifications" button.

-This will show the parent ligand in the binding pocket, and the binding pocket atoms may be visualized in licorice or surface representation.
 There are two major modification types, Substitution and Replacement, available in the GUI.
 Substitution is used to substitute a hydrogen with another functional group.
 Replacement is used to replace an atom in a ring with another functional group that preserves the ring.

 In the visualization window, select the atom to be modified.
 Then, select your desired modifications from the "Substitution" or the "Replacement" tab in the right-hand panel.
-Pressing the "Add" button in the panel will update your list of modifications.
+Pressing the "Save" button in the panel will update your list of modifications.

 The list of modification types in the GUI covers a broad range of chemical functionality.
 Custom modifications can be made using the Command Line Interface (CLI) as detailed in SSFEP: Single Step Free Energy Perturbation.